MMTF Instrument Scientist's Guide

 4. Switch to Balance, move Zcoarse back to the desired value, and switch back to Operate.

 5. If the etalon operates without going out of range, you're done.
-Write down the new values of X, Y, and Zquad from the quadrature balance knobs, and enter them into the computer with the IMACS Setup Tool before (re-)aquiring computer control.
+Write down the new values of X, Y, and Zquad from the quadrature balance knobs, and enter them into the computer with the IMACS Setup Tool before (re-)acquiring computer control.

 We include here for completeness the procedure for re-balancing the etalon from scratch.
 However, this should not be needed under practical circumstances.